 In 2014, assuming again the political landscape does not change too much here, there will be a referendum about the constitution in New Zealand.
 We don't know what the questions will be.
-A government committee is Changes to the New Zealand constitution require a bare majority vote in Parliament.
-This highlights the great flexibility but also vulnerability of our constitution.
+A government committee is of our constitution.